-4. Multipayer Claims Database
+3. Multipayer Claims Database

-Pursuant to Section 409.967(2)(o), the Managed Care Plan shall contribute all claims data from the Managed Care Plan and its affiliates for services provided to all enrollees and other covered individuals to the Agency's contracted vendor authorized under Section 408.05(3)(c), F.S., in a manner specified by the Agency.
+Pursuant to s.
+409.967(2)(o), the Managed Care Plan shall contribute all claims data from the Managed Care Plan and its affiliates for services provided to all enrollees and other covered individuals to the Agency's contracted vendor authorized under s.
+408.05(3)(c), F.S., in a manner specified by the Agency.